kubernetes-sigs/aws-load-balancer-controller/docs/ingress-resources.md

 - **tags**: Defines [AWS Tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) that should be applied to the ALB instance and Target groups.

 - **ip-address-type**: The IP address type thats used to either route IPv4 traffic only or to route both IPv4 and IPv6 traffic.
-The default is ipv4.
+Can be either `dualstack` or `ipv4`.
+When omitted `ipv4` is used.